 The Tulane Advantage Program is a pre-arrival summer program for admitted undergraduates designed to prepare students for their academic career in America and at Tulane through both course work and field trip based activities in New Orleans.

-Upon completion of the program, Tulane Advantage students will serve as leaders in the international student orientation program, Making Tulane Home.
+Upon completion of the program, Tulane Advantage students will serve as leaders in August for an orientation program geared towards international students.
 Newly-gained knowledge and experience makes these students effective peer leaders for incoming international students as they transition to college life.
 Once the fall semester begins, students are prepared for success at Tulane both academically and as an international student leader.

 If you have any questions about the Tulane Advantage Program, please contact the program’s organizer Robert Connor: firstname.lastname@example.org.
 For immigration questions related to the program, please contact the Office of International Students and Scholars (OISS) by email: email@example.com

 Do I need to complete a housing application?

 Yes, you will need to complete two applications: one for summer and one for fall.
 All the Tulane Advantage students are housed together, so the requested summer dorm is inconsequential.
 Around August 5, Tulane Advantage students will then move to their dorm for the year.

 You typically receive the charge for this program on your July bill along with the Fall tuition charges.

 What if I do not pass this program?

 This program has passed every student in the last four years due to the students’ dedication.
 That said, students must attend regularly, participate actively, and make progress in order to comply with academic policies and federal immigration regulations.